 Our inspectors are on call 24 hours a day, 7 days a week and 365 days a year.
-We rely on the public as our eyes and ears to report cases of cruelty and neglect in their neighbourhood.
+However as we have such a large area to cover we rely on the public to be our eyes and ears in their communities and to report cases of cruelty and neglect in their neighbourhood.
 All complaints are investigated, even if the call has come in anonymously.

 Let Others Know